-As a puppy, Henry barked for attention; he barked when he played; he barked when the doorbell rang; he barked for a bit when we left.
+As a puppy, Henry barked for attention, when he played, when the doorbell rang and for a bit when we left.
 At the beginning, we never thought it was anxious barking.
 We really just thought that’s “how he was” and he’d “get over it with time”.

 Growing up, he became increasingly reactive on walks, barking at almost all moving distractions and pulling the leash.
 Leaves and birds were the worst triggers.
 And windy days?
 Forget it.
 As you can imagine, at this point, walks became unbearable, and with every walk, we became increasingly frustrated and embarrassed (imagine having non-dog-people judge you or bark at you…I wish I were making that up).

-We tried a few training tactics we found online, but nothing was working.
+We tried a few training tactics we found online, but nothing worked.
 Feeling hopeless, we started to seriously consider bootcamp, until we came across an excellent positive reinforcement trainer in Montreal.

 Vanessa Paré (@edu.concept.chien on Insta!) is a trainer who promotes canine education by concepts: instead of teaching your dog while you’re in a given situation, she teaches you and your dog to prepare for that situation.